raymondpon/resume/README.md

     Resume by Matt Troutman is licensed under a Creative Commons Attribution 4.0 International License.
     For more information about this license, please visit: http://creativecommons.org/licenses/by/4.0/

-    Attribution need only be in source code - not in any customer-facing capacity.
+    Attribution need only be in source code - not in any front-end capacity.

 This is a little project I'm working on to better myself.